- LOCATION: GRØNNEVÆNGE, CHARLOTTENLUND, DK

 - SIZE: 1.800 M² EXTENSION AND 4.000 M² REFURBISHMENT

 - PHOTO: ADAM MØRK

-The extension connects the ends of the existing U-shaped school building, thereby establishing an atrium space as well as new connections and synergies across the school.
-The architecture of the new surroundings makes room for creativity and imagination to be integral parts of the learning environment.
-Project based lessons are promoted by locating workshops and specialised class rooms at ground level around a central “workshop square” that prepares the ground for cross-curricular collaborations.
+The extension connects the ends of the existing U-shaped school building, thereby creating a new atrium space as well as new internal connections and synergies within the school.
+The organisation of the new surroundings focuses on integrating creativity and physical activity as natural elements in the work of the teachers and the children’s daily life at school.
+To promote an interplay between lesson and project-based teaching, workshops and specialised classrooms are grouped around a central “workshop plaza” at ground level, which encourages interdisciplinary collaborations.